The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their detailed reading of the paper and many constructive comments which improved our paper.
 We thank Han Aung, Yuval Birnboim, Dusan Keres, Mark Krumholz, Erwin Lau, Cassie Lochhaas, R\"udiger Pakmor, Mark Voit for helpful and insightful discussions.
 The simulations analysed in this work were funded by the Klauss Tschira Foundation, through the HITS-Yale Program in Astrophysics (HYPA).
 NM acknowledges support from ISF grant 3061/21 and from BSF grant 2020302, and partial support from the Gordon and Betty Moore Foundation through Grant GBMF7392 and from the National Science Foundation under Grant No. NSF PHY1748958.
 SPO is supported by NASA grant 19-ATP19-0205, and NSF grant AST-1911198.
 AD is supported by ISF grant 861/20.
 FvdB is supported by the National Aeronautics and Space Administration through Grant No. 19-ATP19-0059 issued as part of the Astrophysics Theory Program.
 DN is supported by NSF (AST-2206055) and NASA (80NSSC22K0821 \& TM3-24007X) grants.
 FvdV is supported by a Royal Society University Research Fellowship (URF\textbackslash R1\textbackslash191703).